jwt625/jwt625.github.io/_posts/2024-10-07-yapping-on-ebeam-lithography.md

 ## How do we deflect the electron beam

-The answer is simple: there are four fundamental force, and we really only have one option: electric field and/or magnetic field.
+The answer is simple: there are four fundamental forces, and we really only have one option: electric field and/or magnetic field.

 Let's try to estimate how much electric field or magnetic field we need to deflect the electrons by some reasonable angle.